Lauri Pekuri

-Lauri Olavi Pekuri (né Ohukainen; 6 November 1916, in Helsinki, Finland - 3 August 1999, in Spain) was a Finnish Air Force ace and jet aircraft pioneer.
+Lauri Olavi Pekuri (né Ohukainen; 6 November 1916, in Helsinki, Finland - 3 August 1999, in Spain) was a Finnish Air Force ace and jet aircraft pioneer as well as the first Finnish pilot to break the sound barrier.
 In 1942, Pekuri changed his name from Ohukainen.
 This older name can still be found in aviation literature.

 Early history

-Pekuri began flying as a youth in the 1930s Helsinki.
+Pekuri began flying as a youth in Helsinki in the 1930s.
 He left college to participate in the White Guards and to practice sports.
 On his first attempt to join the Air Force, he failed in the psychological tests and due to his insufficient academic record.
 Instead, he became an NCO at the Mikkeli artillery battery.
 In 1939, he tried out again for the Air Force and was admitted.
 He had then completed his interrupted college studies.

 Fighter pilot

-Pekuri was sent to Parola and Tyrväntö during the Winter War where he got to fly second-line Gloster Gamecocks, Bristol Bulldogs and ASJA Jaktfalk fighters.
+Pekuri was sent to Parola and Tyrväntö during the Winter War, where he got to fly second-line Gloster Gamecocks, Bristol Bulldogs and ASJA Jaktfalk fighters.
 He managed to accumulate about 100 flying hours.

 After the Winter War, he applied to the officer's school.
 In 1941, he was sent to Hävittäjälentolaivue 24, which flew Brewster Buffaloes.
 In order to fly these fighters, he trained on Fokker D.XXIs.
 On 4 October 1941, Pekuri fought his first air battle against a Soviet I-153 fighter, which crashed mainly due to pilot error.
 Pekuri continued to better his kill statistics over the following years.

 On 25 June 1942, Pekuri participated in a large aerial battle over the Soviet Sekehe airfield.
-He managed to down two Soviet Hawker Hurricanes, but his Brewster Buffalo (BW-372) was also hit and he was forced to make an emergency landing on a lake.
+He managed to down two Soviet Hawker Hurricanes, but his Brewster Buffalo (BW-372) was also hit, and he was forced to make an emergency landing on a lake.
 He made it safely to his own lines, but the aircraft sank to the bottom.
-The aircraft was located and recovered in the 1990s; it is one of only few surviving Brewster Buffalos to date.
+The aircraft was located and recovered in the 1990s; it is one of the only few surviving Brewster Buffalos to date.
 In the fights over Sekehe, the Soviets lost seven aircraft.